colemansw/slider-grbl/README.md

 A project to control a time lapse camera dolly using [cncjs](https://cnc.js.org).

-The app needs to be [built](#`npm-run-build`) and can be viewed by visiting `http://yourhostname:8000/slider`.

-After the app has been built, stop `cncjs` and run it with the the command `cncjs --mount /slider:/path/to/the/app/build`.
+Once the app has been [built](#`npm-run-build`), stop `cncjs` and run it with the the command `cncjs --mount /slider:/path/to/the/app/build/`.

 A `~/.cncrc` file can be created for configuration instead of passing command line options (see [`cncjs`](https://github.com/cncjs/cncjs) documentation for details).

+The app can be viewed by visiting `http://yourhostname:8000/slider`.

 ## Setting the scaling

-With microstepping enabled the stepper motor takes 8 * 200 steps per revolution.
+With microstepping enabled the stepper motors take 8 * 200 steps per revolution.

 ### Pan and tilt